JesperKarlsson500/MS2-Lilypad-Game/README.md

 The game doesn't reset when the win condition is met, So I need to fix that.

-I found so far that if you win the game nothing happens.
-I will look into this.

-The game's score counter only went up to four.
-I typed in console.log(order); to find out that the for loop only looped three times.
-In the for loop I had type in i < 3, so I changed it back to i < 15 as it should be.
+While testing I found that the game stopped working after reaching 3 loops.
+I typed in console.log(order); To find that I had set the play function to (let i = 0; i < 3; i++).
+I forgot to turn it back to 15 as it should be.

+In Chrome devtools I found "Uncaught TypeError: Cannot read property 'style' of undefined (script.js:37)" In the for loop I changed: i < 2; to i < 1; that removed the 'style' undefined error.

 ### Testing plan